vivocha/appointments-scheduler-docs/README.md

 `startDate`: the date to start computing availabilities from.
 It MUST be in UTC and in ISO 8601 format; `startDate` can't be a date-time in the past.
 If the provided ISO 8601 date string refers to a date in the past then UTC now date is used as start date, automatically;

-`days`: the number of days, including the day in `startDate` param, to include in availabilities computing;
+`days`: the number of days, including the day in `startDate` param, to include in availabilities computing; **Allowed maximum number of days is 15** per API call.
+If you need to compute the availabilities for more than consecutive 15 days, then change `startDate` and `days` params accordingly, to do a sort of availabilities "pagination".

 The endpoint returns an array of available time slots that can be used to create an Appointment of the specified type.